binipringle/contracts/_texts/0-outline.md

 What you expected to get minus what you actually got.
 Value of performance expected minus value received

+Two ways to figure "value"

-•	Diminution in value:
+- 	Diminution in value:
 Mkt price expected	-	Mkt price received

 (Used when substantial performance)

-•	Cost of Completion
+- 	Cost of Completion
 (used when no substantial performance)

-•	What were the contract terms?
+- 	What were the contract terms?
-•	What did defendant promise to do?
+- 	What did defendant promise to do?
-•	In what way did defendant breach?
+- 	In what way did defendant breach?
-•	What was defendant’s reason for that breach? (or are they arguing they didn’t breach?)
+- 	What was defendant’s reason for that breach? (or are they arguing they didn’t breach?)
-•	What measure of damages is each party arguing for?
+- 	What measure of damages is each party arguing for?

-•	D argues for diminution in value.
+- 	D argues for diminution in value.
 Under that theory, what would damages be?

-•	P argues for cost of completion.
+- 	P argues for cost of completion.
 Under that theory, what would damages be?

-•	What I expected to get	-	What I got
+- 	What I expected to get	-	What I got

-•	Full fair market value	-	Market value expected		as is
+- 	Full fair market value	-	Market value expected		as is

-•	Land with no	-	Land with subsurface structures		subsurf structures
+- 	Land with no	-	Land with subsurface structures		subsurf structures

 How does court decide which to award?
-•	Which is the default calculation?
+- 	Which is the default calculation?
-•	Why?
+- 	Why?
-•	When is the other calculation used?
+- 	When is the other calculation used?

 Factually how would you distinguish
 American Standard from
 Jacob and Youngs?

-•	Harm to P?
+- 	Harm to P?
-•	Harm to D?
+- 	Harm to D?
-•	Fault?
+- 	Fault?

 ---